 The American Heart Association says eating a healthy diet is an essential component of a healthy lifestyle.
 Doing so, they say, could add years to your life.

 It’s an exciting proposition, but you’d be forgiven if you looked at that seemingly simple recommendation and said, “Well where the heck do I start?”
-That’s because there are no shortage of “experts” out there touting the latest diet trend as the best way to get healthy and live longer and live stronger.
+That’s because there is no shortage of “experts” out there touting the latest diet trend as the best way to get healthy and live longer and live stronger.

 But we have good news for you.
 It really is as simple as it sounds.
 Tune out the noise around you, and science has the answer for how to eat a healthy diet.